The employment law in Switzerland is mainly based upon the following sources, set out in order of their priority:

 V RESTRICTIVE COVENANTS

-Pursuant to Swiss employment law, an employee may make a commitment to the employer to refrain from any competing activity during and for a period after termination of the employment relationship.
+Pursuant to Swiss employment law, an employee may make a commitment to the employer to refrain from any competing activity for a period after termination of the employment relationship.
 A post-termination non-compete clause is only binding if the employment relationship gives the employee access to customer data, manufacturing secrets or business secrets, and if the use of such knowledge could significantly damage the employer.
-According to the Swiss Federal Supreme Court this is never the case when the relationship between client and employer or between client and employee is strongly personal.
-The non-compete clause must be made in writing and shall be reasonably limited in terms of place, time and subject to preclude an unreasonable impairment of the employee’s economic prospects.
-The maximum duration of a post-termination non-compete clause is three years, but typically does not exceed one year.
+According to the Federal Supreme Court this is never the case when the relationship between client and employer or between client and employee is strongly personal.
+The non-compete clause must be made in writing and shall be reasonably limited in terms of place, time and subject, to preclude an unreasonable impairment of the employee's economic prospects.
+The statutory maximum duration of a post-termination non-compete clause is three years, but typically does not exceed one year.
 The law does not require consideration for the post-termination non-compete covenant.

 A judge may limit an excessive prohibition of competition.
 If an employer gives consideration in return for a non-compete agreement – although this is not legally required – it is more likely that the covenant will be fully enforceable.
 A prohibition on competition lapses if the employer no longer has a significant interest in upholding the prohibition.
 As a matter of law, any non-compete clause will cease to apply if the employment is terminated by the employer, unless the employee has set a reason, or even provoked the termination.

-Switzerland does not have a minimum wage written into law.
-Nevertheless, many collective employment contracts do include minimum wages.
-In light of the freedom of movement of labour within the European Union, the authorities started to implement mandatory minimum wages in areas where undercutting of market standard wages by foreign labour has become an issue (for example, in Geneva, the government implemented minimum wages for the retail sector).
+However, many collective employment contracts include a minimum wage.
+In light of the freedom of movement of labour within the European Union, the authorities started to implement a mandatory minimum wage in areas where undercutting of market standard wages by foreign labour has become an issue (e.g., in Geneva, the government implemented a minimum wage for the retail sector).

-On 1 January 2014, the ‘fat cat’ or Minder initiative introduced a prohibition of certain compensation payments to senior management of listed Swiss stock corporations.
+For Swiss stock corporations listed in Switzerland or abroad, the ordinance on compensation provides for a prohibition of certain compensation payments to senior management.
 The prohibited payments are, inter alia, severance payments, sign-on bonuses and bonuses for certain M&A transactions.

 The Labour Act determines the maximum weekly hours of work, distinguishing between two categories of employees:

-- b other workers, mainly workers in the construction sector and craftsmen, workers in commerce, as well as sales staff in small retail undertakings.
+- other workers, mainly in the construction sector, and craftsmen, workers in commerce and sales staff in small retail undertakings.

 The maximum hours of work are fixed at 45 hours a week for the first category and 50 hours a week for the second.
 If both categories of employees are employed in the same enterprise the maximum of 50 hours applies to both categories.
 Within these limits the effective hours of work are fixed by collective agreements and individual contracts.

 Work between 11pm and 6am is considered night work.
 With the exception of certain businesses and groups of employees (as outlined by Ordinance No. 5 to the Labour Act), night work is forbidden.
 However, a special permit for such work may be issued if the employer evidences a special or urgent need.
 In any case the night work may not exceed nine hours in a maximum time frame of 10 hours, including breaks.
-If the employee provides services on only three out of seven consecutive nights, the night work may amount to 10 hours in a maximum time frame of 12 hours, including breaks.
+If the employee provides services on only three of seven consecutive nights, the night work may amount to 10 hours in a maximum time frame of 12 hours, including breaks.
 Employees may be entitled to a time or salary premium when working at night.

-Under Swiss law there are two categories of overtime work.
-The first category is addressed in Article 321c of the Code of Obligations and concerns cases in which the employee works more than the working hours stipulated in the contract, up to the maximum working time allowed under the Labour Act.
-Pursuant to the Code of Obligations, any overtime not compensated by time off must be paid by the employer with a supplement of at least 25 per cent of the applicable wage, unless there is an agreement to the contrary in writing (i.e., a collective agreement or individual employment contract).
+Swiss law provides for overtime and excess hours.
+Overtime is addressed in Article 321c of the CO and concerns cases in which the employee works more than the working hours stipulated in the employment contract, up to the maximum working time allowed under the Labour Act.
+Pursuant to the CO, any overtime not compensated by time off must be paid by the employer with a supplement of at least 25 per cent of the applicable wage, unless there is an agreement to the contrary in writing (i.e., a collective agreement or individual employment contract).
 Thus, an agreement may provide that no supplement applies or that any overtime is included in the standard wage.
 Generally, the second option is used in management contracts.

-The second form of overtime work relates to the hours worked in excess of the Labour Act limits of 45 or 50 hours (see Section VI.i, supra).
-The payment of a wage supplement of 25 per cent of the hourly wage is a mandatory provision from which the parties may not depart by agreement (in contrast to the first category of overtime).
-The Labour Act specifies that for white-collar workers and sales staff in large retail undertakings, the supplement is due only if the total overtime work performed exceeds 60 hours per calendar year.
-Additionally, the overtime of a single employee may not exceed two hours a day except on a free weekday or in a case of urgency and may not, for employees with a maximum working time of 45 hours a week, exceed 170 hours a year.
-For employees with a maximum working time of 50 hours a week, the maximum overtime per annum may not exceed 140 hours.
+Excess hours relate to the hours worked in excess of the Labour Act limits of 45 or 50 hours (see subsection iii).
+The payment of a wage supplement of 25 per cent of the hourly wage is a mandatory provision from which the parties may not depart by agreement (in contrast to overtime).
+The Labour Act specifies that for white-collar workers and sales staff in large retail undertakings, the supplement is due only if the total excess hours performed exceed 60 hours per calendar year.
+Additionally, excess hours of a single employee may not exceed two hours a day except on a free weekday or in a case of urgency and may not, for employees with a maximum working time of 45 hours a week, exceed 170 hours a year.
+For employees with a maximum working time of 50 hours a week, the maximum excess hours per annum may not exceed 140 hours.

 VII FOREIGN WORKERS

 Switzerland has a dual system for the admission of foreign workers.
-Nationals from EC or EFTA countries benefit from the Agreement on Free Movement of Persons and, in general, do not need a work permit if residence is taken in Switzerland, subject to certain restrictions and exceptions for nationals from Bulgaria, Romania and Croatia.
-With regard to non-EC and non-EFTA nationals, only a limited number of management-level employees, specialists and other qualified employees are admitted from all other countries (subject to a quota as determined by the Federal Council).
+Nationals from EU or EFTA countries benefit from the Agreement on Free Movement of Persons and, in general, do not need a work permit if residence is taken in Switzerland.
+With regard to non-EU and non-EFTA nationals, only a limited number of management-level employees, specialists and other qualified employees are admitted from all other countries (subject to a quota as determined by the Federal Council).

-If non-EC or non-EFTA nationals (without residence in Switzerland) work in Switzerland temporarily for more than eight days for a non-Swiss company, such employees must be reported to the authorities in advance even if no work or residence permit is required.
+If foreign nationals (without residence in Switzerland) work in Switzerland temporarily for more than eight days for a non-Swiss company, they must be reported to the authorities in advance even if no work or residence permit is required.
 Furthermore, the employer must comply with the standard working conditions, including minimum salary levels.
 For certain employment sectors, reporting, or even a permit, is required from the first day of work.

 There is no limit as to how many foreign employees may work for one company and no obligation on the employer to maintain a list of foreign workers.